 Key to blog text;

 Bold highlighting = Important terms and concepts.
 Blue highlighting = Words, terms, and concepts containing primarily a spiritual sense or TRUTH.
 Red highlighting = Words, terms, and concepts containing a sense directly related to The Lord Himself or LOVE.
 Gray highlighting = Words, terms, and concepts relating to Evil and Hell.
 Italic letters in (parentheses) = My emphasis

 But I think Bible Scripture makes it a clear fact, that humans are not robots.
 They have free-will in making decisions.
 This is the divine design.
 The Creator longs for and woos His creation out of Love to join with Him forever in a marriage ceremony.
 To enter into a covenant to share eternal life.
 When rejected by the offer, the Creator is greatly saddened.
 Death is a waste.
 But because of Love, a decision is not forced upon anyone.
 Free-will will not be violated under any circumstances.
 This is divine design.

 We are told the Gospel story in the Bible.
 God built a bridge between our world and His.
-He made “A Way”.
+He made “A Way“.
 That old rugged cross, the emblem of suffering and shame.
 But we have to meet Him halfway.
 We have to overcome our selfish free-will.
-It is our struggle and lifes journey to find the path of LOVE.
-Love does not seek it’s own.
-It is our natural path to seek our own.
-Never shall the two meet unless we accept the Lord’s gracious and most equitable offer.
-We are most certainly the benefactor.
+It is our struggle and life’s journey to find the path of LOVE.
+Love does not seek its own.
+It is our natural inclination to seek our own.
+Never shall the two meet unless we accept the Lord’s gracious offer.
+We are most certainly the greater benefactor of His offer.